sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 The `common/respond-to` function is a helper that allows effectors to be ignorant of the data flow wiring.
 All that is required is to call it with the request and response, assuming the request was created with the `common/request` function as we showed above.
 We don't show it here, but this will insert the response, fire the rules, and alert the effectors that the business logic state has changed.

 The `tile` function is responsible for the rendering and event-handling (when relevant). `tile` is called from another function which is rendering the board as an HTML table, and so returns the markup (as [hiccup](https://github.com/weavejester/hiccup/wiki/Syntax)) for a `<td>` element.
 The `session` argument contains the business logic state, and `position` is the board position of the square being rendered. `provisdom.maali.rules/query-one` is a convenience method which executes a query against the business logic state and returns the first result (useful when you know there will only ever be a single result).
-The relevant queries for `tile` are (from `provisdom.maali-simple.rules`):
+The relevant queries for `tile` are (from `provisdom.simple.rules`):

 ```clj
 (defqueries queries